Physiology & Pathology Sciences

 Master’s Degree Starting Salary

-Data from the U.S. Department of Education shows that physiology and pathology sciences students who graduated in 2015-2017 with a master’s degree made a median starting salary of $40,400 per year.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in physiology and pathology sciences made a median starting salary of $40,400 per year.
 During this timeframe, most salaries fell between $39,400 (25th percentile) and $43,750 (75th percentile).

-Note that some of these people may have jobs that are not directly related to a physiology degree.
+It is possible that some of these people may have taken positions that were not related to physiology.

 Salaries According to BLS